DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 The diagram visually represents the secure flow of secrets data from the central manager to the ODM application in Kubernetes, facilitated by the Secret Store CSI Driver, ensuring best practices in secret management.

+This documentation is based on an external HashiCorp Vault instance which hosts a few secrets needed by ODM's deployment.
+The differences with other Secrets stores will be highlighted.

 ## Prerequisites

 HashiCorp Vault must be up and running.
 An [on-prem installation description](README-External_Vault.md) is provided (with hints about the Secrets Store CSI driver and the HashiCorp Vault provider installation) but of course you can use your own instance.